Jan. 6 takeaways: Final revelations from investigation

 The National Guard didn’t arrive at the Capitol for several hours, leaving overwhelmed police officers at the mercy of the violent mob as Pentagon officials said they were sorting out the necessary approvals.
 More than 100 officers were injured, many seriously, as Trump’s supporters beat them and ran over them to get inside.

-“I don’t think race was part of the military’s decision paralysis,” he said in one interview, adding, “I think they just didn’t want to do it.”
+“I don’t think race was part of the military’s decision paralysis,” he said in his April interview, adding, “I think they just didn’t want to do it.”

 EXTREMIST GROUP LEADERS